+Disenrollment Based on Inadequate Academic Progress:

-- The school shall continually verify adequate academic progress by students in the school's independent study program.
-At Hearthstone, inadequate progress equates to a student's truancy status.
-Truancy is defined as excessive missed assignments, missed bi-monthly meetings or appointments, and/or lack of proper communication. - 2) The signed Master Agreement requires the meeting of a minimum assignment goal or a process to determine if this program is in the student's best interest. - 3) If a student is truant the following will occur: - a) First Occurrence: - i) The Supervising Teacher is to submit a Truancy Report.
+The school shall continually verify adequate academic progress by students in its independent study program.
+At Hearthstone School, inadequate progress equates to a student's truancy status.
+Truancy is defined as excessive missed assignments, missed bi-monthly meetings or appointments, and/or lack of proper communication.
+Tiered re-engagement and outreach strategies for all pupils who are absent from independent study for greater than three (3) school days, or 60% of the instructional days in a school week, shall include all of the following:

+- Regularly verify the school has the correct parent/guardian contact information for each student enrolled. - Notify parents/guardians daily of absences and require a student-parent-educator conference to review a student's written learning agreement, and reconsider the independent study course's impact on the student's achievement and well-being. - Identify barriers to attendance/participation and provide Tier 1-3 supports, including health and social services, as necessary.

+The signed Master Agreement requires the meeting of a minimum assignment goal or process to determine if this program is in the student's best interest.

+If a student is truant the following will occur:

+1st Occurrence

+- 1. The Supervising Teacher is to submit a Truancy Report.
 This first step requires the Supervising Teacher, parent and student to meet and discuss a plan for improvement.
 All parties are required to sign Truancy Letter #1 and plan for improvement.
+A Student Success Team (SST) may be held in the place of this meeting. - 2.
+The Supervising Teacher should increase the frequency of the meeting schedule to every week. - 3.
+The Truancy Report is then sent to the School Principal/designee.
+The school Principal/designee is to review this form and previous student records. - 4.
+The School Principal/designee shall determine if: - a.
+The body of work assigned is appropriate and reasonable. - b.
+The plan for improvement is appropriate for the particular student.

+2nd Occurrence

-A Student Success Team (SST) may be held in the place of this meeting. - ii) The Supervising Teacher should increase the frequency of the meeting schedule to every week. - iii) The Truancy Report is then sent to the School Principal/designee.
-The school Principal/designee is to review this form and previous student records. - iv) The School Principal/designee shall determine if: - (1) The body of work assigned is appropriate and reasonable. - (2) The plan for improvement is appropriate for the particular student. - b) Second Occurrence: - i) Supervising Teacher is to complete a Truancy Report and forward immediately to the School Principal/designee. - ii) School Principal/designee should again review assignments and prior plan for improvement and contact the Supervising Teacher and any other pertinent staff to determine if there are circumstances that need consideration. - iii) School Principal/designee sends Truancy Letter #2 to the parent/guardian. - iv) School Principal/designee, Supervising Teacher, parent, and student will hold a Student Success Team to determine what further steps should be taken to help the student successfully complete their assignments.
-Supervising Teacher continues weekly meeting.
-Other support options include increased academic support, academic and social-emotional counseling, and local contracted referrals for short and long-term services related to the student identified needs. - c) Third Occurrence: - i) Supervising Teacher is to complete a Truancy Report and return it to the School Principal/designee.
+- 1. Supervising Teacher is to complete a Truancy Report and forward immediately to the School Principal/designee. - 2.
+School Principal/designee should again review assignments and prior plan for improvement and contact the Supervising Teacher and any other pertinent staff to determine if there are circumstances that need consideration. - 3.
+School Principal/designee sends Truancy Letter #2 to the parent/guardian. - 4.
+School Principal/designee, Supervising Teacher, parent, and student will hold a Student Success Team to determine what further steps should be taken to help the student successfully complete their assignments.
+Supervising Teacher continues weekly meetings.
+Other support options include increased academic support, academic and social-emotional counseling, and local contracted referrals for short and long-term services related to the student identified needs.

+3rd Occurrence

-- ii) The School Principal/designee sends Truancy Letter #3 to the parent/guardian.
+- 1. Supervising Teacher is to complete a Truancy Report and return it to the School Principal/designee. - The School Principal/designee sends Truancy Letter #3 to the parent/guardian.
 This letter includes a notification of enrollment termination and Charter School Complaint Notice.
-(EC) Section 47605(d)(4) and (b)(5)(J)(iii) - iii) The student will be withdrawn from the school and the district of residence will be notified unless the parent/guardian requests an appeal within five (5) working days of the date of Truancy Letter #3. - iv) A special meeting with School Principal/designee, Supervising Teacher, parent and student may be necessary when a parent requests an appeal. - v) If the parent fails to respond by the predetermined disenrollment date, the student will be withdrawn.
+(EC) Section 47605(d)(4) and (b)(5)(J)(iii) - 3.
+The student will be withdrawn from the school and the district of residence will be notified unless the parent/guardian requests an appeal within five (5) working days of the date of Truancy Letter #3. - 4.
+A special meeting with School Principal/designee, Supervising Teacher, parent and student may be necessary when a parent requests an appeal. - 5.
+If the parent fails to respond by the predetermined disenrollment date, the student will be withdrawn.